How Metabolic Health Shapes Cancer Prevention and Treatment

 How Gut Health Influences Cancer Risk

-Increased cancer risk, especially in the colon, breast, and liver
+Increased cancer risk, particularly in the colon, breast, and liver

 Restoring Gut Balance